yashagw/cranedb/README.md

 - ✅ Metadata management for tables, views, and indexes
 - ✅ SQL parsing and lexing
 - ✅ Query planning and execution
-- ✅ Relational algebra operations (product, select, project)
+- ✅ Relational algebra operations (product, select, project, materialize)
 - ✅ Client-server architecture
+- ✅ B-tree indexes
+- ✅ Materialization for query optimization

 🚧 **Future Development**
-- **Indexing**: B-tree indexes, hash indexes, and index-aware query operations
-- **Materialization & Sorting**: Temporary tables, external sorting, grouping, and merge joins
+- **Sorting & Grouping**: External sorting, grouping operations, and merge joins
+- **Additional SQL Features**: OR conditions, comparison operators (>, <, >=, <=), aggregation functions, GROUP BY, ORDER BY
 - **Buffer Optimization**: Multibuffer algorithms for sorting and joins
-- **Query Optimization**: Equivalent query trees, cost-based optimization, and advanced plan selection
+- **Advanced Query Optimization**: Equivalent query trees, more sophisticated cost-based optimization, and advanced plan selection
-- **Additional SQL Features**: OR conditions, comparison operators, aggregation, GROUP BY, ORDER BY
 ---

 **Note**: This project is not intended for production use and serves as an educational implementation of database internals.